iamm28/PhotoApp/README.md

 This is an instagram clone featuring content from NBC’s The Office created in Ruby on Rails

 ## Using the Site
 A user can sign up or log in to post, comment, and like photos just like Instagram.
-In the demo below since I do not log in and I can only view content by tag, location, and user profiles.
+In the demo below since I do not log in I can only view content by tag, location, and user profiles.

 ## Demo
 https://youtu.be/TyiHQvRJMI8